Montreuil–Hôpital station

-Montreuil–Hôpital station (/fr/) is a station on Line 11 of the Paris Métro.
+Montreuil–Hôpital station (/fr/) is a station on Line 11 of the Paris Metro.
 The station serves the André Grégoire Hospital in Montreuil and opened on 13 June 2024.
 An extension of Line 9 to the station is planned with an unknown date of completion.

 The station was designed by architects Richez Associés, who also designed 3 other stations on the extension.